 Poker in 2018 is as competitive as it has ever been.
 Long gone are the days of being able to print money playing a basic ABC strategy.

-Some of the essential fundamentals you need to be utilizing that every poker player should have in their bag of tricks whether you are a Tournament or Cash Game Player are concepts such as: Combinatorics (Also known as hand combinations or combos).
+Some of the essential fundamentals you need to be utilizing that every poker player should have in their bag of tricks whether you are a Tournament or Cash Game Player are concepts such as hand combinations (Also known as hand combinatorics or hand combos).

 If you were to analyze a large sample of successful poker players you would notice that they all have one skill set in common: Hand Reading

-What does hand reading have to do with Combinatorics you might ask?
+What does hand reading have to do with hand combinations you might ask?

 Once you have assigned them a range, you will then need to start narrowing that range down.
 Combinatorics is one of the ways we do this.